phillipstallworthy/Tetravex/README.markdown

 - Some of algorithms in the code are unit tested with the DOH Dojo unit testing framework.
 The function that drops a tile into its nearest square is tested, as is the function that resizes the board when then size is changed.

-- Each tile has a call back function attached to the onMouseDown event that keeps a reference to its Dojo movable object so that it knows the original co-ordinates of the tile in case it needs to be send back.
+- Each tile has a callback function attached to the onMouseDown event that keeps a reference to its Dojo movable object so that it knows the original coordinates of the tile in case it needs to be send back.
 The reference is kept by providing the call back function from within a closure.
-A tile needs to be sent back to it's original square if the player attempts to drop it in a square that is occupied or the edges don't match on the left hand board.
-The event object that the call back already had, has the co-ordinates of the mouse at the time of the event, so an alternative way to do this would be to use the function that finds the nearest square to a set of coordinates to return the tile.
+This causes the callback to keep a reference to data only available when the callback is registered, normally when called it only gets an event object.
+An alternative way to do this would be to use mouse coordinates in the event object and the function that finds the nearest square.

 TODO: